MinPhys/MinPhys.github.io/RiP_2025/RiP_2025-abstracts.md

 Registration for the Mineral Physics Group Research in Progress meeting 2025 is **Free**.

-Registration and abstract submission is now open. __Please register for the meeting and submit your abstract <a href="https://min2022.org/mineral-physics-group-research-in-progress-2025/"><ins>here</ins></a>__.
+Abstract submission is now closed.
+You can still register for the meeting <a href="https://min2022.org/mineral-physics-group-research-in-progress-2025/"><ins>here</ins></a>__.

-Abstracts must be submitted on or before March 10th to be considered for the meeting program.
+Invited talks will last 40 minutes and regular talks will last 20 minutes, both including time for question and answer.
 Posters boards will have A0 portrait dimensions.

 ### Meeting Code of Conduct